 I can also use this side to hold the binding when I am sewing headbands or lining the spine.
 The tub elevates the book, making the work easier on the binder’s back.

 Then flip the Dryad Press to the plough side.
 This side is flat with a depressed track for the plough unit with a sharp blade to fit into and glide along as it trims the book edges.
 The Dryad press enables the ploughing of the text block, as well as sanding and painting the edges.
 Note, because I don’t have the plough unit to the Dryad, I use a very sharp, honed Jeff Peachy knife.
 By manually gliding the flat side of the knife over the rails of the press, it cuts the text block clean and flat.
+And gives your hands exercise in the process – good thing I am ambidextrous.
 The ribbons of cut paper fall to the inside of the tub stand.
 This is a horizontal plough that can hold larger book blocks than a compact vertical plough.
 The horizontal plough is also an advantage when working a book block with a sewn-on-cord binding.
 The binding can be easily aligned square for edge ploughing, which is difficult to achieve on a vertical plough.

 Bookbinders extend a tool’s effectiveness with handmade supports whether found and adapted or bought.
 At one of the Guild’s conferences, Jana Pullman demonstrated her gold tool finishing technique.
-One of her clever tool supports was a nice holder that held her brass finishing tools on the burner as they heated up – it prevented the handles from getting burnt or the tools rolling off the hotplate and getting damaged.
-I thought I would create one for my brass tools and hotplate unit.
+One of her clever tool supports was a nice holder that held her brass finishing tools on the burner as they heated up.
+I wanted to create a support for my brass tools and hotplate unit as I was tired of trying to catch rolling, hot brass tools.
 It started with a sketch for my husband to adapt and construct from scrap wood.

 He used velcro to attach metal L-brackets to the holder.
 This arrangement accommodates either fewer larger or additional smaller handles to be positioned on the holder.
 As is seen in the photo above, the holders keep the finishing tools steady on the hotplate as they heat up without burning the wooden handles.
 Once the brass tools are hot enough they are applied to the prepared surface for gilding or foil finishing.
 In this case, the foil is overlaid on a text block with painted edges and the heated brass tool applied – again using the same Dryad press on the finishing side.